Partners (1982 film): Production

-Veber wrote the film in Paris, with little knowledge of the gay scene in Los Angeles.
+Francis Veber wrote the film in Paris, with little knowledge of the gay scene in Los Angeles.
 Veber wanted to do it because "it seemed to me it could be amusing and I wanted to do something quite different from Cruising which seemed to me to be a really bad eye on the gay world.

 The film was developed by Michael Medavoy at Orion Pictures.
 When he decided not to make it he sent the project to Aaron Russo, who was Bette Midler's agent.
 "It's a comedy," said producer Russo.
 "It's a comedy that comes out of real situations, out of the tradition of French farce.
 I felt for both characters."
 Russo arranged for James Burrows, then best known for directing episodes of Taxi, to direct.

-Burrows later wrote in his memoirs "We needed an overtle masculine character who felt out of place in the gay community."
+Burrows later wrote in his memoirs "We needed an overtly masculine character who felt out of place in the gay community."

 The leading roles were originally offered to Clint Eastwood and Woody Allen.
 Eastwood expressed interest if Allen signed, but Allen declined.
 Other actors considered were Alan Arkin, James Caan and Nick Nolte.
 Burrows said they almost cast Sam Elliott and Peter Riegert but Barry Diller who ran Paramount "didn't think he could sell the movie with them attached."
-Eventually the two stars were John Hurt and Ryan O'Neal.
-Burrows thought O'Neal "would have been great as the gay cop" but was cast as the straight cop.
+Eventually the two stars cast were Ryan O'Neal and John Hurt.
+Burrows thought O'Neal "would have been great as the gay cop" Fred Kerwin but was cast as the straight cop Bob Benson.